Nightmare: Cause

 There is a view, possibly featured in the story A Christmas Carol, that eating cheese before sleep can cause nightmares, but there is little scientific evidence for this.
+A single, biased study conducted by the British Cheese Board in 2005 argued that consuming cheese could trigger more vivid dreams, but this study was not backed up with sufficient research, and contradicts existing studies which found that consuming dairy products is associated with better overall sleep quality.

+Nightmares can also be caused by viewing content in the horror genre, especially right before going to sleep.

+While no definitive studies directly link spicy foods to causing nightmares, they may lead to more vivid or remembered dreams due to increased body temperature and metabolism, which can sometimes lead to experiencing nightmares in a similar way that fevers can.
+This heightened physiological state can disrupt sleep and promote wakefulness, making you more likely to recall any dreams, including disturbing ones, that occur during the night.
+Eating spicy foods close to bedtime can also lead to digestive discomfort, which can further disturb sleep and contribute to a greater awareness of your dreams.

-Severe nightmares are also likely to occur when a person has a fever, these nightmares are often referred to as fever dreams.
+Severe nightmares are also likely to occur when a person has a fever; these nightmares are often referred to as fever dreams.

+Recent research has shown that frequent nightmares may precede the development of neurodegenerative diseases, such as Parkinson's disease and dementia.

 Treatment

 Sigmund Freud and Carl Jung seemed to have shared a belief that people frequently distressed by nightmares could be re-experiencing some stressful event from the past.
 Both perspectives on dreams suggest that therapy can provide relief from the dilemma of the nightmarish experience.

 Halliday (1987) grouped treatment techniques into four classes.
 Direct nightmare interventions that combine compatible techniques from one or more of these classes may enhance overall treatment effectiveness: